 The Slovak Republic: The assigned Slovak expert actively participates in the School’s development process.
 The Armed Forces Academy of the Slovak republic also supports the School by sharing experience on accreditation issues.

-Kingdom of Netherlands was the first country to express its willingness to render financial support to the School.
-The Netherlands Clingendael Institute of International Relations has developed a 4-year School capacity building plan to Support - The development of the DIB School, DIB Training and Learning Approach, DIB Course Package and capacity development of DIB training and research staff.
+Kingdom ofthe Netherlands was the first country to express its willingness to render financial support to the School.
+The Netherlands Clingendael Institute of International Relations has developed a 4-year School capacity building plan to Support the development of the DIB School, DIB Training and Learning Approach, DIB Course Package and capacity development of DIB training and research staff.

 Italy: Together with the Italian Army Post Conflict Operations Study Centre, the School is developing a joint “Stabilization and Reconstruction Orientation Course”

 Norway: With the support of Norway, DIBS has started a 3-year project on Advanced Distributed Learning capacity building.
 The Defence Ministry of Norway and Jefferson Institute in the USA are involved in the Project.

 The Republic of Estonia: With the support of Estonian and the NATO professional development programme, the School has been implementing the National Defence Executive Course over the past 6 years.